 opinions and understanding why things work or happen, answering all those ‘why?’ questions.

 The Badgers (children aged 4 ) in their important pre-school year, continue to learn through play, but are encouraged to become independent in their investigations and choices as they get ready for the transition to Reception.

 Progress is carefully observed and recorded, and next steps in learning are always strived for.

 A large proportion of our nursery children move up to the Reception class in Crackley Hall and they are given priority for places.
 The Reception classroom is sited next door to the nursery rooms, which makes for a smooth transition as they will get to know the Reception staff and environment before moving up to ‘big school’.

 In addition to our regular open events, we have a specific Nursery and Reception Information Evening each year for parents of children entering Nursery or Reception. .

-Mrs Susan Glen-Roots looks after the Reception class at Crackley Hall, if you would like to visit or speak to her about the transition from Nursery to Reception please get in touch they would be happy to hear from you.
+Mrs Susan Glen-Roots, Assistant Head (Head of Early Years and Key Stage 1) is responsible for the Reception class at Crackley Hall, if you would like to visit or speak to her about the transition from Nursery to Reception please get in touch they would be happy to hear from you.